Cheating in chess: Touch-move rule

 In chess, the "touch-move" rule states that if a player (whose turn it is to move) touches one of their pieces, it must be moved if it has a legal move.
 In addition, if a piece is picked up and released on another square, the move must stand if it is a legal move.
 If an opponent's piece is touched, it must be captured if it is legal to do so.
 These rules are often difficult to enforce when the only witnesses are the two players themselves.
 Nevertheless, violations of these rules are considered to be cheating.

 In one famous instance, Garry Kasparov changed his move against Judit Polgár in 1994 after momentarily letting go of a piece.
 Kasparov went on to win the game.
 The tournament officials had video records proving that his hand left the piece, but refused to release the evidence.
 A factor counting against Polgár was that she waited a whole day before complaining, and such claims must be made during the game.
 The videotape revealed that Kasparov did let go of the piece for one-quarter of a second.
 Cognitive psychologist Robert Solso stated that it is too short a time to make a conscious decision.

 Another famous incident occurred in a game between Milan Matulović and István Bilek at the Sousse Interzonal in 1967.
 Matulović played a losing move but then took it back after saying "J'adoube" ("I adjust"—which should be announced before adjusting pieces on their square).
 His opponent complained to the arbiter but the modified move was allowed to stand.
 This incident earned Matulović the nickname "J'adoubović".

-The 2003 European Championship saw a "takeback game" between Zurab Azmaiparashvili and Vladimir Malakhov, who eventually finished first and second in the event.
+The 2003 European Championship saw a "takeback game" between Zurab Azmaiparashvili and Vladimir Malakhov, who eventually finished first and second respectively in the event.
 According to the book Smart Chip by Genna Sosonko:

 Both grandmasters were fighting for the lead, and the encounter had huge sporting significance.
 In an ending that was favourable to him, Azmai[parashvili] picked up the bishop, intending to make a move with it instead of first exchanging rooks.
 Malakhov recalled: "Seeing that the rooks were still on the board, he said something like, "Oh, first the exchange, of course." put his bishop back, took my rook, and the game continued.
 I don't know what should have been done differently in this situation—in Azmai's place, some might have resigned immediately, and in my place, some would have demanded that he make a move with his bishop but I didn't want to ruin the logical development of the duel, so I didn't object when Azmai made a different move: the mistake was obviously nothing to do with chess!
 When we signed the score sheets, Azmai suggested to me that we consider the game a draw.
 After the game I was left with an unpleasant aftertaste, but that was due mainly to my own play."